2020 24 Hours of Le Mans: Sunset to night

 As dusk fell, Alexander West lost control of the No. 52 AF Corse Ferrari driving through the Porsche Curves and crashed into the outside barrier with the left-hand side of the vehicle and ended up facing in the opposite direction.
 The accident led to the event's first safety car intervention so that the barriers at the Porsche Curves could be repaired.
 During the safety car period, Toyota brought Kobayashi's No. 7 entry into the pit lane for fuel, promoting Nakajima's No. 8 car to the lead.
 As the safety cars were recalled, (Note: At the 24 Hours of Le Mans, three safety cars are deployed following an incident.) the first two in LMP1 and LMP2, the top three in LMGTE Pro and the top two in LMGTE Am were closed up by a few seconds and separated from the rest of their respective fields.
 Gabriel Aubry's No. 37 Jackie Chan Oreca led in LMP2, but around half past eight, the squad relinquished the lead it had held for 27 consecutive laps to Vergne's No. 26 G-Drive team when he stopped in the Porsche Curves because of a failed alternator.
-Officials disqualified the car when they determined Aubry received outside assistance for repairs when a team member supplied him with a car component on the circuit to enable its return to the pit lane.
+Officials disqualified the car when they determined Aubry received outside assistance for repairs when a team member supplied him with a car component on the circuit to enable it to be restarted for its return to the pit lane.

-Not long after, the rear wing on Spengler's ByKolles car failed in the centre of a corner, sending him into the gravel trap at the Dunlop Curves striking the tyre wall.
-Spengler was unhurt and was able to drive the car to the pit lane and into retirement for the sixth year in succession.
+Not long after, the rear wing on Spengler's ByKolles car failed going down the hill into the Forest Esses, sending him into the gravel trap at the Dunlop Curves striking the tyre wall.
+Spengler was unhurt and was able to drive the car to the pit lane and into retirement for the sixth year in succession as a decision made by ByKolles as a precaution.
 Almost at the same time, Gommendy's No. 30 Duqueine vehicle and Albuquerque's No. 22 United Autosports car collided into the first Mulsanne Straight chicane.
 This caused Gommendy to lose control of his car and hit the guardrail barrier hard enough to damage it; he was unhurt and entered the medical car unassisted.
 Safety cars were required once again as the barriers needed lengthy repairs, while a slow zone was used after 30 minutes.
-During the second safety car intervention, the No. 8 Toyota was brought into the garage to replace its right-front brakes and allow the team to repair a brake duct cooling problem caused by rubber build-up.
+During the second safety car intervention, the No. 8 Toyota was brought into the garage to replace its right-front brakes and allow the team to repair a right-front brake duct cooling problem caused by rubber build-up in the cooling shroud.
 Repairs took over 10 minutes to complete, and the No. 8 Toyota briefly lost second to Nato's No. 1 Rebellion car and dropped one lap behind López's No. 7 vehicle.